 - Working myocardium: These are cells, which are connected via gap junctions and form a syncytium, where conduction of electrical impulses can happen rapidly.
 Both syncytia are isolated from each other through the annulus fibrosus (valve connective tissue).
 The working myocardium “takes care” of the mechanical work.

 From stimulation to cardiac muscle contraction

 The stimulation stemming from the sinus node, i.e., the electrical impulse formation system, is transmitted from the syncytium to the AV-node (atrioventricular node).
-This serves simultaneously as “backup electrical impulse formation system.”
+This serves simultaneously as a “backup electrical impulse formation system.”
 From there, the impulse is passed on from the bundle of His to the bundle branches.
 They function is to rapidly spread the impulse to the apex cordis and papillary muscles of the heart valves.

 Electro-physiological observation of the cardiac muscle contraction

 Since the actual process of contraction happens in the working myocardium, we will discuss the process of development and cessation of an action potential in this section.
 First, it needs to be clear that the localized processes of the action potential are similar to others as they pass through partially similar stages.

 - Notch phase: Caused by the activation of the Na+-channels with a membrane potential of about -60 mV, a Na+-influx is triggered, which leads to the depolarization of the sarcolemma and increases membrane potential to about +30mV (overshoot).
 This, in turn, leads to the deactivation of the Na+-channels.